RamziJabali/articles/content/Android/Foreground Service.md

-## Foreground Service with persistant notification
+## Foreground Service with persistent notification

 ### how to start a foreground service